 Foundation elitism is real.

 Sometimes our honest efforts to ask questions or accept feedback or shake hands are met with “privilege, power, and personal conflicts.”
 Instead of a symbiotic relationship where nonprofits and foundations mutually rely on each other, top-down control makes it obvious who’s in charge.
 If you’re feeling tiny and unseen, start binge-reading Vu Lee’s blog at nonprofitaf.com.
 This is one of my go-to resources where I remember that I’m not the only one seeing some shenanigans in the nonprofit sector.

-And… if it seems like your nonprofit is more like a 750-word word count than an actual organization of PEOPLE solving complex issues that affect PEOPLE, start taking it personally.
+And… if it seems like funders care more about a 750-word word count than the fact that your nonprofit is made up of PEOPLE solving complex issues that affect PEOPLE, start taking it personally.
 We’re people.
 They're people.
 It’s personal.